stlartworks/stlartworks.github.io/_posts/2016-09-12-nas-chief-executive-program.md

 event: Thursday, September 1, 2016, 9am
 ---

-<i>September 1, 2016</i> - National Arts Strategies Announces Leaders Chosen
+<B><center>National Arts Strategies Announces Leaders Chosen
-to Participate in The Chief Executive Program: Community & Culture
+to Participate in The Chief Executive Program: Community & Culture</B></center>

 September 1, 2016 – Alexandria, VA – National Arts Strategies is pleased to announce the participation of 50 exceptional leaders in the fourth and final class of The Chief Executive